Order-invariant cluster first-order logic on graph classes of bounded degree: Expressive power

-Equivalently, if $x$ and $y$ belong to different segments, $\bdist_P(x, y) = n + 1$, where $n$ is the number of segments strictly between the segment containing $x$ and the segment containing $y$.
+For example, if $x$ and $y$ belong to different segments, $\bdist_P(x, y) = n + 1$, where $n$ is the number of segments strictly between the segment containing $x$ and the segment containing $y$.
 If $x$ and $y$ belong to the same segment, $\bdist_P(x, y) = 0$.
-Consequently, the $b$-segment neighbourhood of an element $x$ is the set of elements at segment distance at most $b$ from $x$ in $P$.
+For an integer $b\geq 0$, the $b$-segment neighbourhood of an element $x$ is the set of elements at segment distance at most $b$ from $x$ in $P$.

 For $1\leq i\leq k^2$, by $L^A_i$ we mean $LN^A_i\cup LU^A_i$ and by $R^A_i$ we mean $RU^A_i\cup RN^A_i$.
 For a $k$-partition of $\mathcal A$ and $0\leq r\leq k$, we define \emph{safety parts} as